igorline/slither_wiki/Home.md

 ## Bounties

 We're happy to offer bounties for contributions to Slither!
-Please review [Gitcoin](https://gitcoin.co/profile/trailofbits) for a list of available external bounties.
-Any PRs not already covered by Gitcoin may be covered by Trail of Bits.
-If so, we'll automatically send you a bounty payment via PayPal by reviewing the `git log` after each new release.
+Please review [Gitcoin](https://gitcoin.co/profile/trailofbits) for a list of available bounties.

+Upon any new release, Trail of Bits may consider sending a bounty payment to any PR that was not covered by Gitcoin.
+In these cases, we will send an automated payment to the email in your `git log` via PayPal upon a new release of Slither.

-In general, we are interested in:
+In general, we are interested in and would like to see contributions of:
 * Detector modules for new conditions and vulnerability patterns
 * Enhancements to existing detector modules to improve confidence in the analysis
 * Enhancements and refinements to the SlithIR intermediate representation
-* Architectural and code quality enhancements of any kind
+* Architectural and code quality improvements of any kind
-* Writeups that demonstrate advanced usage of Slither to detect vulnerabilities
 * Bugfixes of any kind
+* 3rd-party writeups and blogs that demonstrate advanced usage of Slither